🔧 vast_id Configuration

 Update each file:

-Ensure PAM is configured to use pam_pwquality
+Ensure PAM is configured to use pam_pwquality:

 Test password strength: